CISLAB-web/bio-responsive/content/_index.md

       text: |
         <br>

-        The **Computational Interactive System (CIS)** Laboratory at Dankook University conducts cutting-edge research in accessible AI technologies, including assistive robotics, sign language generation, and computer vision, with the goal of enhancing human–computer interaction and improving accessibility for people with disabilities.
+        The **Computational Interactive System (CIS)** Laboratory at Dankook University conducts cutting-edge research in accessible AI technologies, including assistive robotics, sign language generation, and computer vision, with the goal of enhancing human computer interaction and improving accessibility for people with disabilities.

   - block: collection
     content:
       title: Latest News